CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-templates.md

 // change this into your access token
 $api = new CopernicaRestAPI("your-access-token", 2);

-// parameters for the call
+// parameters for the call (only retrieve JSON templates)
 $params = new array(
+    type    = 'json'
 );

 // execute the call